FritsvanLatum/hass-systemd/README.md

 `systemd:`

-Edit the systemd service file to reflect your configuration:
+If your Home Assistant user is not called `homeassistant` or you have chosen another installation directory for Home Assistant, you have to edit the systemd service file:

 `sudo -u homeassistant nano /home/homeassistant/.homeassistant/custom_components/systemd/hass.service`

-(The `ExecStart=` and `User=` lines are the only ones that might be changed.)
+and make changes to the `ExecStart=` and `User=` lines.

-Setup the systemd service:
+Now we are going to setup the systemd service.
+First make `root` the owner of the service file:

 `sudo chown root:root /home/homeassistant/.homeassistant/custom_components/systemd/hass.service`